-- If you’ve applied before 8 p.m.
-EST, you may receive your funds by the next business day.
+If you’ve applied before 8 p.m.
+ET, you may receive your funds by the next business day.
 Otherwise, it can take up to three days to see your loan transfer.

 To complete your application, be ready to submit:

 If your application is approved by 8 p.m.
-EST Monday to Friday, you might see your loan funds by the next business day.
-Applications received after 8 p.m. or on weekends generally take two business days to fund.
+ET Monday to Friday, you might see your loan funds by the next business day.
+Applications received after 8 p.m.
+ET or on weekends generally take two business days to fund.

 How much you’ll pay depends on your loan contract.
 Each installment includes your interest and financing fee along with a small portion of your principal.
 Read your loan contract carefully to understand the full cost of your loan.

 If your application is approved, an Inbox Loan rep will call or email you to complete the process.
 Inbox Loan may want to confirm your identity, so keep your application materials close at hand.

 If you don’t think you can meet a repayment, contact Inbox Loan directly at least two days in advance.
 A representative might be willing to work with you to adjust your repayment schedule.